Company Profile

 1968 - 1971

-During this time land was found and purchased. a small hangar/shed was constructed along the Hastings seashore, Victoria, Australia.
+During this time land was found and purchased.
+A small hangar/shed was constructed along the Hastings seashore, Victoria, Australia.
 This is a salt-water tidal mudflat area and ideal for prototype Hovercraft development and testing.

 1969 - 1970